mlswg/mls-protocol/draft-ietf-mls-protocol.md

 * Group extensions
 * Group membership

-These fields are typically protected from parties other than the DS by applying "hop by hop" transport encryption (in contrast to the "end to end" protections provided by MLS).
-Whether the DS is exposed to unencrypted fields depends on several aspects of the DS design, such as:
+The amount of metadata exposed to parties outside the group, and thus the ability of these parties to infer the group's properties, depends on several aspects of the DS design, such as:

 * How KeyPackages are distributed
 * How the ratchet tree is distributed